theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: The ASCII code as a string
     :rtype: String

-.. py:function:: StrConcat2(variable Var1, variable Var2)
+.. ven:function:: StrConcat2(variable Var1, variable Var2)

     Combines two strings into a new string